sergera/mc2-solidity/docs/StrategyPool.md

 - `shares` > `maxMint()`.

 _Description:_
 Should be called by the owner before performing a trade.
 This call will lock the `redeem` function, users should not be able to redeem assets during a strategy change because they would redeem less assets than they are entitled to.
 This call will lock this function, it cannot be called again until the trade is completed and `giveBackAssetsAfterTrade` is called.
+This call will lock any view functions with asset related queries to guarantee correctness, precision, and fairness of any calculation made externally, whether it's on-chain or off-chain.
 This function also emits the `AcquireBeforeTrade` event, which can be listened to off-chain.

 The workflow is as follows:
 - owner calls this function
-- Pool locks this function and the `redeem` function
+- Pool locks this function and the `redeem` function, as well as any view functions with asset related queries to guarantee correctness, precision, and fairness of any calculation made externally, whether it's on-chain or off-chain.
 - Pool transfers token amount to owner and updates its balance
 - owner trades assets with itself as the receiver
 - owner approves the Pool contract for tokens and amounts held after the trade
 - owner calls `giveBackAssetsAfterTrade`with tokens and amounts held after the trade
 - Pool transfers tokens after the trade to itself and updates its balances
-- Pool unlocks this function and the `redeem` function
+- Pool unlocks this function and the `redeem` function, as well as any view functions with asset related queries.

 ---